theafolayan/setup-laravel/README.md

 ## How to Use

-### Step 1: Clone the Repository
+### Step 1: Copy the Script

-SSH into your Ubuntu server and clone this repository:
+SSH into your Ubuntu server and copy the script:

 ```bash
 wget https://raw.githubusercontent.com/theafolayan/setup-laravel/main/setup_laravel_nginx_ssl.sh
 ```

 ## Step 2: Make the Script Executable
 Make the script executable:

 ```bash
 chmod +x setup_laravel_nginx_ssl.sh